greim/hoxy/readme.md

 * **1.0.2** Added `tee()` method to requests and responses, and accompanying tests.
 * **1.0.1** Fixed bug with URL pattern matching, added filtering tests.
 * **1.0.0** Initial release of Hoxy 1.0 rewrite.

+# Regarding Development of this Tool

+I began writing code for this in 2010 while I worked at Cisco—and later at various startups—to solve my own needs for advanced testing and debugging production websites.
+The most common—although by no means only—use case for me was swapping in my own JavaScript onto web pages, in order to do rapid debugging without actually pushing console.logs to a staging server or (god forbid!) production.
+I could just edit a file on my local disk and reload my browser.

+This enabled me to act quickly when hard-to-debug production issues arose, which translated into a competitive advantage for both myself and for my company.
+And then I shared it with the world, because I don't believe life is a zero-sum game.
+Over time, however, I've used it less and less, for a few reasons:

+ 1. **Devtools.** Built-in debuggers got *wayyy* more powerful.
+Starting in...
+I want to say 2014 or thereabouts... major browsers started shipping with source-map-enabled debuggers, which allow setting breakpoints and stepping through code in its original, non-uglified form.
+That was key, and alleviated maybe 80% of what I needed Hoxy for.
+ 1. **HTTPS everywhere.** HTTPS finally became widely used in production somewhere around that same time.
+Anybody remember Firesheep?
+Hoxy supports HTTPS proxying, but it involves extra setup, which adds friction to what is already a high-friction tool.
+Seriously, Hoxy makes it easier, but MITM-hacking your own HTTP traffic isn't exactly the definition of simplicity.
+ 1. **Evergreen browsers.** I'm not going to sit here and claim cross-browser differences don't still plague developers in 2018, but the amount of time I spend on them has definitely gone down.
+Along those lines, a secondary use case I had for Hoxy was injecting code into certain older, single-digit versions of IE, which had little-to-nothing in the way of devtools capabilities.
+Nowadays I simply don't bother with those browsers.
+ 1. **Functional programming.** I began using React in 2014, which I consider to be an enabling technology for both learning and using functional programming.
+FP in turn makes it easier to test, debug, and reason about a piece of code in isolation, rather than in-situ.
+This even further alleviates the need to use Hoxy to see how a code change behaves in prod, since I can just see what its output would be on any given piece of input.

+All of that said, this is still a valuable tool in my toolbox, and I use it when the odd need arises, which at the current rate turns out to be once a year.
+I'm not putting much time and attention into bug fixes and feature improvements these days, but PRs are always welcome!